 1.Expect that you’ll lose milk.
 During pregnancy most women lose most of their milk supply by their second trimester.
 This is your body’s natural process of growing a baby.
 I lost my milk supply completely by 14 weeks.
 While some children wean due to the loss of milk my child, and many others, nurse straight through.
-Some women maintain some of their supply while others respond well to herbs such as those in More Milk Two that can increase milk supply.
+Some women maintain some of their supply while others respond well to herbs such as those in More Milk Two that can help support milk supply.

 2.Make sure baby gets a full boob.
 Trust Your Body and Your Baby had become my mantra.
 When I set out to tandem nurse I figured I would just latch each child onto a nipple and that would be that.
 It turned out it takes a little bit more coordinating than that.
 Once your baby arrives make sure that the newborn gets latched onto the full breast and that your child gets the breast most recently used.
 This can help (along with other things such as proper latch) ensure that baby is getting enough milk.

 3.Build a fortress of pillows.
 Getting comfortable while tandem nursing is difficult.
 After nursing an older child you will have forgotten what it’s like to nurse a newborn.
 You’ll be trying to support two different sized people on your body.
 Pick a nice rocker or recliner and make this your nursing station.
 You’ll need pillows and pillows and did I mention pillows?